royadaneshi/royadaneshi/README.md

 - Hi, I’m @royadaneshi
-- I’m interested in programming
+- I’m interested in programming and Machine Learning especially in OOD
-- I’m currently learning diffrent languages of programing and study computer engineering
 - to reach me email royadaneshi2001@gmail.com

 <!---